EclipseUCOSP/org.eclipse.cbi.versionchecker/README.md

 1. Clone the whole UCOSPep from github.
 2. Import the project into Eclipse as an "Existing Projects into Workspace".
 3. Click "Run". (click "Project->Clean" before "Run" is recommanded)
-4. Click "Version Checker -> Version Checker" on the top manu to boot the plug-in.
+4. Click "Version Checker -> Version Checker" on the top menu to boot the plug-in.